gtk-rs/lgpl-docs/gtk/vendor.md

 The widget used as label
  on `self`, or `None`.
 <!-- trait ToolButtonExt::fn get_stock_id -->
 Returns the name of the stock item.
-See `ToolButtonExt::set_stock_id`.
+See `ToolButton::set_stock_id`.
 The returned string is owned by GTK+ and must not be freed or modifed.

 # Deprecated since 3.10